-The structure of the modules to be assessed in Phase 3 is largely aligned with the regulatory FINREP counterparty definitions and therefore follows a portfolio view.
-The modules are predominantly:
+The structure of the modules to be assessed in Phase 3 is largely aligned with the regulatory FINREP counterparty definitions and therefore follows a portfolio view.7 The modules are predominantly:

-- Households sorted into main sub-portfolios such as "Households secured by residential real estate (RRE)", "Credit for consumption" and "Others".
-Specific elements for possible consideration in this portfolio include the analysis of the level, distribution and evolution of, for example: debt-service-to-income (DSTI), loan-service-to-income (LSTI), debt-to-income (DTI) or loan-to-income (LTI) ratios; loan-to-value ratios (LTV); maturity composition; analysis of underwriting standards; and level of collateralisation. - 2.
-Non-financial corporations sorted into main sub-portfolios such as "Corporates & large corporates", "Small and medium-sized enterprises (SMEs)", "Commercial real estate (CRE)" and "Specialised lending (other than CRE)".
-Specific elements under consideration in this portfolio include, for example: the rating composition and financial situation of clients and how these align with probabilities of default (PDs); the segmentation by sector and the amount of exposures in each sector; the subordination, maturity, guarantees, amortisation and the nature of exposures; the level of overrides and overlays; the expected cashflows from the financed projects; and underwriting standards.
+- Households: sorted into main sub-portfolios, such as "Households secured by residential real estate (RRE)", "Credit for consumption" and "Others".
+Specific elements for possible consideration in this portfolio include analysis of the level, distribution and evolution of, for example, debt-service-to-income (DSTI), loanservice-to-income (LSTI), debt-to-income (DTI) or loan-to-income (LTI) ratios; loan-to-value ratios (LTV); maturity composition; analysis of underwriting standards; and level of collateralisation. - 2.
+Non-financial corporations: sorted into main sub-portfolios, such as "Corporates and large corporates", "Small and medium-sized enterprises (SMEs)", "Commercial real estate (CRE)" and "Specialised lending (other than CRE)".
+Specific elements under consideration in this portfolio include, for example, the rating composition and financial situation of clients and how these align with probabilities of default (PDs); the segmentation by sector and the amount of exposures in each sector; the subordination, maturity, guarantees,

-&lt;sup>6 Besides loans and advances, the Phase 3 assessment also encompasses debt securities where material.
+In addition to loans and advances, the Phase 3 assessment also encompasses debt securities, where material.

-- 3. Credit and other financial institutions: specific elements under consideration in this portfolio include, for example: rating composition and alignment with PDs; ownership structure and potential support mechanisms; exposure composition, guarantees and product types; outlook and expected trends; and analysis of the corresponding financial leverage. - 4.
-Central and general governments: specific elements under consideration in this portfolio include, for example, specificities of exposures to regional and local authorities or public sector entities, and exposures to groups of connected clients involving central and regional governments. - Leverage finance: assessing whether the leverage finance aligns with the ECB's 2022 letter on leveraged transactions and supervisory expectations.
+- amortisation and the nature of exposures; the level of overrides and overlays; the expected cashflows from the financed projects; and underwriting standards. - Credit and other financial institutions: specific elements under consideration in this portfolio include, for example, rating composition and alignment with PDs; ownership structure and potential support mechanisms; exposure composition, guarantees and product types; outlook and expected trends; and analysis of the corresponding financial leverage. - 4.
+Central and general governments: specific elements under consideration in this portfolio include, for example, specificities of exposures to regional and local authorities or public sector entities, and exposures to groups of connected clients involving central and regional governments. - 5.
+Leveraged finance: assessing whether the leveraged finance aligns with the ECB's 2022 letter on leveraged transactions and supervisory expectations.